board and literary council

 Tom Perrotta is the author of seven books, including The Leftovers, The Abstinence Teacher, Joe College, Bad Haircut, and the The Wishbones.
 His novels, Election and Little Children, were turned into acclaimed movies, and Perrotta was nominated for an Academy Award, along with director Todd Field, for their screenplay for Little Children.
 Perrotta's work has also appeared in Rolling Stone, GQ, The New York Times, The Washington Post, and Best American Short Stories 2005.
 He lives with his family outside of Boston.

 Heidi Pitlor was born and raised in Concord, Massachusetts.
 She received her BA in Political Science from McGill University in Montreal in 1992, and her MFA in Creative Writing from Emerson College in Boston in 1997.
 Her fiction has been published in Ploughshares.
 Heidi is a former senior editor at Houghton Mifflin Company in Boston, where she worked for ten years.
 Starting with the 2007 volume, guest edited by Stephen King, she became the new series editor for The Best American Short Stories.
-Since then, she has worked alongside Salman Rushdie, Alice Sebold, and is currently working with Richard Russo.
+Since then, she has worked alongside Salman Rushdie, Alice Sebold, and Richard Russo.

 Ayanna Pressley is a Boston City Councilor At-Large whose career has been marked by history-making campaigns and a relentless determination to advance a political agenda focused on breaking cycles of poverty and violence.
 Pressley was first elected to the Boston City Council on November 3, 2009.
 In doing so, Pressley became the first woman of color ever elected to that position.
 During her time in office, Pressley created and is chairing a new standing committee, the Committee on Women & Healthy Communities.
 The committee is devoted to the causes that she has always been most devoted to: stabilizing families and communities, reducing and preventing violence and trauma, combating poverty and addressing issues which disproportionately impact women and girls.
 The Boston Globe Magazine named Pressley one of its 2011 Bostonians of the Year.
 BET recognized her with its 2011 Leading Woman Award.
 The Urban League honored Pressley as a Woman of Power at its 2011 national convention.